cdoremus/MyNotes/Spanish Notes.md

 I speak a bit of Spanish
 Yo hablo poquito de español

+I'm a beginner.
+Soy un principiante.

+Hopefully you will understand me
+Ojalá me entiendas

 Do you hear me?
 ¿me oyes?

-Hopefully you will understand me
-Ojalá me entiendas

 Excuse me, I didn't understand what you said?
 ¿Disculpe, no he entendido lo que ha dicho?